SpektraSystems/CloudLabs-Azure/azure-monitoring/Instructions/Solutions/Challenge 3: Azure Monitor for Containers.md

 # Solution 3: Azure Monitor for Containers

-1. From your Visual Studio Server, deploy the eShoponWeb application to AKS using Dev Spaces
+ In this will deploy the eShoponWeb application to AKS using Dev Spaces from your Visual Studio Server

     > **Hint:** https://docs.microsoft.com/en-us/azure/dev-spaces/get-started-netcore-visualstudio

-2. Make sure that Http Application Routing is enabled.
+1. Make sure that Http Application Routing is enabled.

     <img src="images/aks01.jpg"/>

+2. To enable Http Application Routing on an existing cluster, use the command: th below command: (Optional: Only if http routing not enable)

     ```
-    To enable Http Application Routing on an existing cluster, use the command: az aks enable-addons -n {cluster_name} -g {rg_name} --addons http_application_routing
+    az aks enable-addons -n {cluster_name} -g {rg_name} --addons http_application_routing
     ```

     ```
     Sample Output:
     az aks enable-addons -n 169844aksdemo -g ODL-monitor-169844 --addons http_application_routing
     ```

-3. Now, you will open the solution file in Visual Studio 2019
+3. Now, you will open the solution file in Visual Studio.

 4. Navigate to **c:\eshoponweb\eShopOnWeb-master**